hannahdesmond/mastery-curriculum/chapter1/README.md

 * How all the things above act to make the world a living, breathing place
 * How to construct sophisticated worlds with interacting entities inside

-Although we’re going to build your understanding of programming in a different way to normal, we’re still going to start with ‘Hello World!’.
+Although we’re going to build your understanding of programming in a different way to normal, we’re still going to start with ‘Hello, World!’.
 Why?
-Because ‘Hello World’ is a small, minimal program, and we as programmers always try to build the smallest, most minimal things we can get away with.
+Because ‘Hello, World!’ is a small, minimal program, and we as programmers always try to build the smallest, most minimal things we can get away with.

 The difference for us is that we’re actually going to introduce a World, of sorts, in this chapter.
 So we really are saying, ‘Hello World!’